Leon Spinks vs. Muhammad Ali II: Background

 ABC paid $5.3 million ($22.24 million in 2021 dollars) for the rights to televise the fight live in the United States.
+The broadcast was blacked out in the entire state of Louisiana and markets within 200 miles of the Superdome, which included Jackson, Mississippi, Mobile, Alabama, and Pensacola, Florida.

-Fight
+The fight

 Pat Putnam of Sports Illustrated wrote: The plan was simple.
 Ali would jab, jab, throw a right and grab.
 When Spinks came flailing in, Ali would hook his left hand around the back of Spinks' head and pull him into an embrace, effectively limiting Spinks to one or two punches or pulling him off balance.
 And Ali would dance, baby, dance.
 He would tie up Spinks and then dance away from him on the break, circling to the right, circling to the left.
 And the fight went as plotted.
 Referee Lucien Joubert took the fifth round away from Ali for holding.
 The Associated Press scored the fight 12–3 for Ali, while the three judges had the bout 11–4, 10–4–1 and 10–4–1 all in favor of Ali giving him a unanimous decision win.